Introduction to PostgreSQL DELETE

 Explanation: In the above example, we have deleted the rows from the table by checking the condition from the student and the stud_book table.
 We have deleted the row in which stud_id is 2 from the student table with checking the condition from the stud_book table.

 We can delete multiple rows in PostgreSQL by using the delete statement.
 We can delete the rows by using the where clause.
-The below example shows that delete multiple rows by using where condition in PostgreSQL.
+The below example shows that delete multiple rows by using the where condition.

 Code: